sesamyab/docs/docs/news-widget/web-components/sesamy-content-container.md

 - If the attribute `lock-mode="embed"` (default behavior): the locked content is fetched from the content slot as in the example above.
 - If the attribute `lock-mode="signedUrl"`: the content is fetched from the publishers server using a signed url.
 - If the attribute `lock-mode="event`: an event is being emitted that could for instance be used to integrate with existing paywall solutions.

+### Pass

+The pass property is a semi-colon concatenated list of the [passes](/docs/news-widget/passes.md) that the article is part of.

 ### Access Url